CYPRUS – South

 Day 6

 Chrysoroyatissa Monastery, Pano Panagia.
 Tentative WHS (extension to “Painted Churches in the Troodos Region”) (04/02/2002).
 A three-aisled church of the steep-pitched roof type with flat hooked tiles.
 The aisles of the church are divided from the nave by wooden arcades.
-The church retains a considerable number of paintings of the early 16th century.
+The church retains a considerable number of paintings from the early 16th century.
 They are of an Italo-Byzantine style and iconography.
 Its wood-carved gilded iconostasis is a fine example of early 16th-century work with a contemporary series of icons in the same style.

 I entered during the 7 am mass – 3 in the congregation, 3 priests with their long grey beards and long black frocks and hats, the monotone chant, a guy walking